Natural Gas Laws and Incentives in Kansas

 An income tax credit is available for 40% of the total cost to install alternative fueling infrastructure.
 Qualified property must be directly related to the delivery of alternative fuel into the fuel tank of a motor vehicle propelled by such fuel.
 The tax credit may not exceed $100,000 per fueling station.
 Alternative fuels are defined as combustible liquids derived from grain starch, oil seed, animal fat, or other biomass, or produced from a biogas source.
 Excess credits may be carried over for up to three years after the year in which the expenditures were made.
 The credit is only available to entities with corporate income tax liability.
 For more information, see the Alternative Fuel Tax Credit website.
 (Reference Kansas Statutes 79-32,201)

 Idle Reduction and Natural Gas Vehicle (NGV) Weight Exemption

 Any diesel vehicle or combination of vehicles equipped with idle reduction technology may exceed the state's gross and axle weight limits by up to 400 pounds (lbs.) to compensate for the additional weight of the idle reduction technology.
-Upon request, vehicle operators must be able to provide written proof of the technology’s weight and that the idle reduction technology is fully functional.
+Upon request, vehicle operators must be able to provide written proof of the technology’s weight and that the idle reduction technology is fully functional at all times.
 A vehicle primarily powered by natural gas may exceed the state's gross vehicle weight limits by a weight equal to the difference between the weight of the vehicle with the natural gas tank and fueling system and the weight of a comparable vehicle with a diesel tank and fueling system.
 The NGV maximum gross weight may not exceed 82,000 lbs.
 (Reference Kansas Statutes 8-1908, 8-1909, and 8-1917)